Sorax5/ProfilesManager/README.md

 #### Register your Addon

-To save the addon, the plugin must know the class used, so use this event to save the class.
+You must specify to the API the class that implements the abstract class AddonData, otherwise the information of your addon will not be saved because the API does not recognize your addon.

 ```java
 public class RegisterAddon implements Listener {